Free-breathing and ungated cardiac cine using navigator-less spiral SToRM: Experimental details

 \subsection{Algorithms for comparisons}

-We demonstrate the two-step recovery scheme in Fig \ref{fig2}.
-Specifically, we show the recovered zero-filled low-resolution images corresponding to a different number of iterations of the kernel low-rank regularization, which alternates between \eqref{lapupdate} and \eqref{imageupdate}.

-We have used both simulated and in-vivo data to compare the following algorithms: \begin{itemize} \item SToRM: Iterative (Proposed): The manifold Laplacian is estimated iteratively by alternating between the estimation of the Laplacian matrix and the update of the images on the low-resolution data.
-Once the Laplacian is obtained, the high-resolution images are recovered by solving \eqref{imageupdate} using all the k-space samples. \item SToRM: SENSE: In this method, we estimate the Laplacian matrix from the CG-SENSE reconstructions of the central k-space regions.
-The manifold Laplacian is recovered from these low-resolution images.
-This Laplacian matrix is then used to recover the high-resolution images by solving \eqref{imageupdate} from all the k-space samples. \item SToRM: Self-Nav \cite{sunritatci}: The manifold Laplacian is recovered from the self-gating navigators acquired in k-space, followed by \eqref{imageupdate} using all the k-space samples. \item XD-GRASP \cite{xdgrasp}: This self-gated strategy estimates the cardiac and respiratory phases from the center sample of k-space regions \cite{xdgrasp}.
+We have used both simulated and in-vivo data to compare the following algorithms: \begin{itemize} \item SToRM: Two-Step (Proposed): The manifold Laplacian is estimated iteratively by alternating between the estimation of the Laplacian matrix and the update of the images on the low-resolution data.
+Once the Laplacian is obtained, the high-resolution images are recovered by solving \eqref{imageupdate} using all the k-space samples.

+\item SToRM: Single-step (Full resolution): we alternate between \eqref{imageupdate} and \eqref{lapupdate} on the high-resolution data.
+This approach may offer improved quality than SToRM:Two-Step since the high-resolution details can potentially yield improved estimation of the Laplacian, and consequently improved results.
+However, this approach is associated with higher computational complexity.

+\item SToRM:Original: We estimate the Laplacian matrix from ground truth data.
+This approach is only possible in the simulated setting, and provides an upper bound for the image quality.

+\item SToRM: SENSE: In this method, we estimate the Laplacian matrix from the CG-SENSE reconstructions.
+Equation \eqref{lapnew} is modified as:

+The manifold Laplacian is recovered from $\mathbf X_S$.
+This Laplacian matrix is then used to recover the high-resolution images by solving \eqref{imageupdate} from all the k-space samples.

+\item SToRM: Self-Nav \cite{sunritatci}: The manifold Laplacian is recovered from the self-gating navigators acquired in k-space, followed by \eqref{imageupdate} using all the k-space samples. \item XD-GRASP \cite{xdgrasp}: This self-gated strategy estimates the cardiac and respiratory phases from the center sample of k-space regions \cite{xdgrasp}.
 It estimates the cardiac and respiratory signals by filtering the central regions with different band-pass filters, each corresponding to the cardiac and respiration frequencies.
-We used the author-provided MATLAB code for XD-GRASP implementation \cite{xdgrasp}. \item Low-Rank \cite{zhao2012,zhao_psf_2010,ktslr,slrpmb}: The image time series is recovered by nuclear norm minimization.
-The nuclear norm minimization approach models the images as points living on a subspace. \end{itemize}
+We used the author-provided MATLAB code for XD-GRASP implementation \cite{xdgrasp}. { \item k-t SLR \cite{ktslr}: The image time series is recovered by Schatten p-norm (p=0.5) and total variation regularization minimization.
+We have tuned the sparsity and low rank regularization parameters to get the optimum results on our dataset. \item Low-Rank \cite{zhao2012,ktslr}: The image time series is recovered by nuclear norm minimization.
+The nuclear norm minimization approach models the images as points living on a subspace and we are setting the sparsity regularization parameter to zero.}